 EDUCATION, TRAINING, AND EXPERIENCE:

 - A current CPR/First Aide certification.
+(SLP will assist with certification.)

-- Teaching Assistants may need to assist students in wheelchairs periodically, adjusting chair position for optimal classroom learning.
+- Teaching assistants may need to assist students in wheelchairs periodically, adjusting chair position for optimal classroom learning.

 How to Apply: